-Despite a flurry of other business, Barcelona did not manage to sign Neymar this summer.
+Despite much speculation and a flurry of other transfer activity, Barcelona did not manage to sign Neymar last summer.

-As it stands, it has been four, but why has it been so long?
+As it stands, it has been five years since Barca last tasted continental success, but why has it been so long?
 When they won it in 2015 Leo Messi, Gerard Pique, Sergio Busquets and Luis Suarez were all 28.
 Ivan Rakitic was 27, Jordi Alba was 26 and Neymar was 23.
 The core of a side that was built to dominate Europe was right there.
 All they needed were replacements for Dani Alves, Andres Iniesta and Javier Mascherano as well as some squad depth.
 How hard could that be, right?

 Well, as it turns out, pretty hard.
-Of the 22 players signed since that win in Berlin (not counting those from this window, obviously), only seven are in the squad this season, while Barcelona’s team remains absurdly built around everyone in the above paragraph bar Neymar who they have obviously been trying to re-sign.
+Of the 28 players signed since that win in Berlin, only 11 are in the squad this season, while Barcelona’s team remains absurdly built around everyone in the above paragraph bar Neymar who they have obviously been trying to re-sign.

 It’s a ridiculous situation and goes some way to explaining why they never managed to build on that Champions League success.
-The club’s attempts to build a squad have gone… and so, let’s have a look at those 22 signings and see how they each landed, shall we?
-Obviously we can’t grade the signings made this summer, but for everyone else: were they a hit, or a miss?
+The club’s attempts to build a squad have gone… and so, let’s have a look at those 28 signings and see how they each landed, shall we?

 Aleix Vidal wanted to play for Barcelona so badly after helping Sevilla win the 2014/15 Europa League, that he willingly spent six months doing nothing as the club went through the last stages of their registration ban.
 Vidal never really got his momentum back from there, though, and failed spectacularly in his attempts to replace Dani Alves (though to be fair breaking his leg didn’t help).
 He stuck around for a while and scored in a Bernabeu Clasico, but then what Barcelona player hasn’t done that?
 He left last year – a letdown.

 An outstanding purchase, it’s baffling to think that Barcelona kept hold of Jasper Cillessen for as long as they did.
-He won two consecutive Copa del Reys and was relentlessly solid and professional for the Blaugrana.
-He tore up no trees but was consistent, reliable and nice until departing for a starting job at Valencia this summer.
+He won two consecutive Copas del Rey and was relentlessly solid and professional for the Blaugrana.
+He tore up no trees but was consistent, reliable and nice until departing for a starting job at Valencia last summer.
 Exactly what you want from a back-up goalkeeper.
 Nothing but net.

 The crossing maniac was signed to back-up Jordi Alba but the difference in playing style between him and the Catalan (Alba’s pace was basically 90% of his game) meant that he could never really do the job, and the team always looked kind of weird with him in it.
 Left on loan and was then sold to Everton where he has since been really quite great playing his natural game in blue.
 In Blaugrana however?
 A dud.